williseed/HabitsApp/README.md

 Feel free to modify the page you are assigned to as you see fit, even the user interface.

-CREDENTIALS: password: 2022project, username: project@ucmo.edu
+CREDENTIALS: password: " " (just a space), username: " " (just a space)

 Whatever class you want to add the the main top bar to add this code:
     // ALL THE ACTION BAR CODE IS BELOW/////////////////////////////////////////////